scrubbbbs/cbird/readme.md

 - maybe scale up small svg prior to indexing
 - 64-bit image support
 - colordescriptor somewhat non-deterministic, could be a bug
-- vacuum database once in a while, maybe have a delete counter
+- auto-vacuum database once in a while, maybe have a delete counter
 - dctfeature hash logic seems flawed, needs analysis
 - ffmpeg deprecations, requires older branch to compile
 - replace qPrintable() used for file path with qUtf8Printable or QString
 - maybe problem with some chars in filenames, dirs ending in "!" are skipped by scanner
-- MGLW scale-to-fit does not work when diff image enabled
+- ~~MGLW scale-to-fit does not work when diff image enabled~~ fixed v0.6
 - MGLW up/down key selection swaps sides (scroll wheel does not)
 - MGLW: delete multi-select as one batch
 - MGLW: suppress QIR eof warnings from thread cancellation
 - MGLW: load next row loses focus item on some systems (gnome?)
-- MGLW: template match (T) hides diff image / doesn't restore after reset (F5)
+- ~~MGLW: template match (T) hides diff image / doesn't restore after reset (F5)~~ fixed v0.6
 - MGLW: rename folder doesn't update all affected viewer paths
 - Windows: titlebar/dialogs do not use native theme
 - Windows: white flash when MGLW is displayed